About Us

 Mission

-The Progressive Forum, Houston, is America’s only expressly progressive lecture series.
-It’s dedicated to enriching our democracy and culture by presenting the great minds it believes are advancing the success of the individual, our species, and life on the planet – great minds from all the fields of human endeavor, the sciences and humanities, as well as politics and public affairs.
-Our progressive viewpoint is rooted in mainstream constitutional, enlightenment, and egalitarian values that need continual affirmation.
+The Progressive Forum is dedicated to enriching our democracy and culture by presenting the great minds it believes are advancing the success of the individual, our species, and life itself—great minds from all the fields of human endeavor and the sciences and humanities, as well as business, politics, the environment, and more.
+Our progressive viewpoint is rooted in mainstream constitutional and egalitarian values that need continual affirmation.

 Founder's Biographical Sketch

-Randall Morton founded The Progressive Forum in 2005 and produced 48 events in nine years before closing The Progressive Forum in 2014 and relaunching it in the fall of 2017.
-He co-founded and co-hosted The Oilfield Breakfast Forum for nine years, which continues as the largest speaker series in the petroleum industry.
-He operated Randall Morton International, Inc. for over 32 years, an independent market communication, advertising, and public relations agency primarily serving the leading oil equipment companies in the U.S., Japan, Mexico, and Europe.
-He served as an issue writer for the Democratic National Committee while earning a degree in government from Georgetown University in Washington, D.C.
-At Georgetown, he was ranked third nationally as a pass receiver in nonscholarship football on a team ranked sixth nationally.
-He was also a starter on Georgetown’s rugby team and the Tulsa Rugby Club.
-He earned a second degree from Tulsa University in communications, and a year later, served TU as an adjunct professor in advertising design and copy writing.
-He is a licensed private pilot and an enrolled member of the Osage Indian tribe of Oklahoma.
-He is a member of a working group at Rice University’s Baker Institute Center for Energy Studies.
-He’s the proud father of two grown children and likes to think he’s a pretty good cook.
+Randall Morton founded The Progressive Forum in 2005.
+A Houston resident, he also co-founded The Oilfield Breakfast Forum, the largest speaker series in the petroleum industry, which he hosted for nine years.
+He operated Randall Morton International for 32 years, an agency providing market communication, advertising, and public relations to leading oil service companies in the US, Japan, Mexico, and Europe.
+He earned a degree in government from Georgetown University, and at the same time, served the Democratic National Committee as an issue writer.
+At Georgetown, he was ranked third nationally as a pass receiver on a football team that ranked sixth in the nation among nonscholarship leagues.
+He was also a starter on Georgetown’s rugby team.
+He returned to his native Tulsa, where he earned a second degree from Tulsa University in communications, where, a year later, he served as an adjunct professor teaching advertising design and copy.
+He is a member of a working group at Rice University’s Baker Institute Center for Energy Studies, supporting the nonprofit company BCarbon, a registry enabling the storage of carbon with nature-based solutions.
+He is an enrolled member of the Osage Indian tribe of Oklahoma, the proud father of two grown children, and a pretty good cook.

 The Progressive Forum